Levothyroxine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you use antacids (such as Amphojel®, Maalox®, Mylanta®, Tums®), medicines to treat high cholesterol (such as cholestyramine, colesevelam, colestipol, Colestid®, Questran®), orlistat (Xenical®), sevelamer (Renagel®), sodium polystyrene sulfonate (Kayexalate®), sucralfate (Carafate®), or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.
+- If you use antacids, medicine to treat high cholesterol (such as cholestyramine, colesevelam, colestipol), orlistat, sevelamer, sucralfate, or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.

-- Cottonseed meal, dietary fiber, soybean flour (infant formula), or walnuts may interfere with the absorption of this medicine.
-You may need to eat these foods at a different time from when you take this medicine.
+- Cottonseed meal, dietary fiber, soybean flour (infant formula), or walnuts may decrease the absorption of this medicine.
 Talk with your doctor if you have questions.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you are postmenopausal or if you have blood clotting problems, diabetes, heart or blood vessel disease (such as coronary artery disease), heart rhythm problems, osteoporosis, pernicious anemia, pituitary gland problems, or adrenal gland problems.
-Tell your doctor if you are allergic to any food or medicines.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have blood clotting problems, diabetes, heart or blood vessel disease (such as coronary artery disease), heart rhythm problems, angina, osteoporosis, pernicious anemia, pituitary gland problems, or adrenal gland problems.

-- If you have diabetes, it is very important that you keep track of your blood or urine sugar levels as instructed by your doctor.
-Check with your doctor right away if you notice any changes in your sugar levels.
+- If you have diabetes, monitor your blood or urine sugar levels as directed by your doctor.
+Tell your doctor right away if you notice any changes in your sugar levels.

-- Tell any doctor or dentist who treats you that you take this medicine before you have any surgery.
+- Tell any doctor or dentist who treats you that you take this medicine.

 Possible Side Effects While Using This Medicine